josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 }
 </style>

 Every day of my life for the past 12+ years, I've woken up, fed our dog, and let him outside.
 It's been a reflexive part of my morning routine for as long as I've had one.
-Every day after lunch, we'd all take a walk together (weather permitting), and every night, my wife and I would let him out one last time before putting him in our bed for the night.
+He'd usually spend the day in my office with me (or going to the office with me, back when I commuted).
+Every day after lunch, we'd all take a walk together (weather permitting).
+Every evening, he'd curl up on the couch with us to watch a show, and then, my wife and I would let him out one last time before putting him in our bed for the night.

 It's funny; I never wanted our dog to sleep in our bed, but I lost that battle many years ago.